survivejs/react-book/manuscript/04_implementing_notes.md

 Both support `render()`, the workhorse of React.
 In function based definition `render()` is the function itself. `render()` simply describes what the component should look like.
 In case you don't want to render anything, return either `null` or `false`.

+> React provides a feature known as [refs](https://facebook.github.io/react/docs/more-about-refs.html) so you can perform operations on React elements through DOM.
+This is an escape hatch designed for those cases where React itself doesn't cut it.
+Performing measurements is a good example.
+Refs need to be attached to stateful components in order to work.

 ## React Component Conventions

 I prefer to have the `constructor` first, followed by lifecycle hooks, `render()`, and finally, methods used by `render()`.
 I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
 It is possible to use `_` prefix for event handlers, too.